GoogleChrome/chrome-extensions-samples/api-samples/alarms/README.md

 # chrome.browsingData

-This sample demonstrates using the `chrome.alarms` API to allow the user to set alarms using an extension page.
+This sample demonstrates the `chrome.alarms` API by allowing the user to set alarms using an extension page.

 ## Overview